openvswitch/ovs/Documentation/faq/issues.rst

     Updating the OVS userspace components to the latest released version should fix the performance degradation.

+    The OVS kernel modules has been distributed with the upstream Linux kernel since Linux 3.3.
+As of OVS 2.15 the use of the kernel module distributed with OVS is deprecated in favour of the kernel module distributed with the upstream Linux kernel.
+And as of OVS 3.0 the kernel module is no longer part of the OVS distribution.

-    To get the best possible performance and functionality, it is recommended to pair the same versions of the kernel module and OVS userspace.
+    Accordingly, for OVS 2.15 and newer, to get the best possible performance and functionality it is recommended to pair the latest released version of OVS with the latest released version of the Linux kernel.
+While, for releases of OVS prior to 2.15, is recommended to pair the same versions of the kernel module and OVS userspace.

 Q: I can't unload the openvswitch kernel module.
 Why?